Chimpanzee Strength: Unveiling the Incredible Power of Our Closest Relatives Chimpanzee Strength: Chimpanzees are one…

 3. Habitat

 Western Gorillas prefer inhabiting dense, humid lowland rainforests, swamps, and forest edges.
-Their habitat is typically more fragmented because it can easily be accessed by humans hence making them to be more spread out geographically.
+Their habitat is typically more fragmented because it can easily be accessed by humans hence making them more spread out geographically.

-Mountain Gorilla are found at high elevations in mountainous cloud forests with cooler temperatures.
+Mountain gorillas are found at high elevations in mountainous cloud forests with cooler temperatures.
 These forests are often misty, with abundant vegetation and bamboo, which is a key food source for them.
 Their habitat is more limited to a few protected areas, making them less spread out than western gorillas.

 4. Behavior